awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

 Before you begin this walkthrough, do the following:

-1. Complete the steps in [Get Ready to Build an API Gateway API](getting-started.md#setting-up)\.
+1. Complete the steps in [Prerequisites: Get Ready to Build an API in API Gateway](setting-up.md)\.

 1. Ensure that the IAM user has access to create policies and roles in IAM\.
 You need to create an IAM policy and role in this walkthrough\.

 1. Create a new API named `MyDemoAPI`\.
-For more information, see [Build an API with HTTP Custom Integration](api-gateway-create-api-step-by-step.md)\.
+For more information, see [TUTORIAL: Build an API with HTTP Non\-Proxy Integration](api-gateway-create-api-step-by-step.md)\.

 1. Deploy the API at least once to a stage named `test`\.
 For more information, see [Deploy the API](getting-started-lambda-non-proxy-integration.md#getting-started-deploy-api) in [Build an API Gateway API with Lambda Integration](getting-started-with-lambda-integration.md)\.